Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 1. Add a "Make Unique" feature to force a title to only have one holder at a time.
     - Alternatively make titles "unique" as the default setting and add a "Many Holders" option to allow a title to have more than one holder.
-    - This wasn't a pressing feature to include in an initial launch version of the website and users are currently capable of managing their own settings, making titles unique or held by many as they choose.
+    - This wasn't a pressing feature to include in an initial launch version of the website and users are currently capable of managing their settings, making titles unique or held by many as they choose.

-2. Migrate the websites CSS from Materialize to Bootstrap to allow for more consistent card implementation & avoid the known issues with cards & the input form function not alerting users when left blank.
+2. Migrate the website's CSS from Materialize to Bootstrap to allow for more consistent card implementation & avoid the known issues with cards & the input form function not alerting users when left blank.

-3. Allow multiple user accounts to edit the same leagues and have access to certain features allowed by that leagues admin.
+3. Allow multiple user accounts to edit the same leagues and have access to certain features allowed by that league's admin.

-4. Add a feature to track title-reigns, so users can see the history of each title including dates when new champions were crowned.
+4. Add a feature to track title reigns, so users can see the history of each title including dates when new champions were crowned.

 **To improve the experience for the site owner, the following could be implemented:**

-1. Implement sponsored/ad placement on the website in order to generate revenue for the site owner.
+1. Implement sponsored/ad placement on the website to generate revenue for the site owner.
-    - would make thematic sense to establish a partnership/affiliation with a belt/title maker, trophy making company or similar.
+    - would make thematic sense to establish a partnership/affiliation with a belt/title maker, trophy-making company or similar.
     - Partnering with a print company could allow users to purchase related certificates.